ChrisWhealy/Cordova-Create/README.md

   **NOTE**

-  It makes no sense to supply pathname values for both the `copyFrom` *and* `linkTo` properties.
+  It makes no sense to supply pathnames for both the `copyFrom` *and* `linkTo` properties.
 You should specify one, or the other, but not both.

-  However, if values are given for both parameters, then the following logic is used:
+  However, if you do supply pathnames for *both* parameters, then the following logic is used:

         Does the directory name specified in "copyFrom" exist?
-          Yes --> Use this value for the --copyFrom parameter No  --> Does the directory name in "linkTo" exist?
+          Yes --> Use this value for the --copyFrom parameter and ignore the "linkTo" property No  --> Does the directory name specified in "linkTo" exist?
-                  Yes --> Use this value for --linkTo parameter No  --> Use neither the --copyFrom nor --linkTo parameters
+                  Yes --> Use this value for the --linkTo parameter No  --> "cordova create" will be run using neither the --copyFrom nor --linkTo parameters

 * `createParms : String`